In this article:

 - A pop-up menu will open.

-- Select the Inactive only or Both options.
+- Select the Ceased medication or Both option.

 - Gentu will reload the Medications list to show the relevant medications.

-- Inactive Medications are shown in greyed-out text.
+- Ceased Medications are shown in greyed-out text.

-Note that it is not possible to reprint a prescription for an inactive medication.
+Note that it is not possible to reprint a prescription for a ceased medication.
 You would need to re-activate the medication before reprinting its original prescription.

-However, it is possible to recreate a new prescription from an inactive medication.
+However, it is possible to recreate a new prescription from an ceased medication.

 - Select an inactive medication from the patient's Medications table.